musoniusr/DhammaratoDhamma/_posts/2020-01-03-foundations-of-the-practice-rupesh-1-and-erik-z-4-1-1-20.md

   - He says by turning the light on we understand that we make the problem, and that we can fix it, which is the path to fixing the problem that we call dissatisfaction.
   - He states that this leads to the knowledge and vision of what the path is and what the path is not.
   - He states that the path brings the mind to a state of unity or *samadhi*, and that *samadhi* means unifying the mind, rather than concentration.
-  - Rufus describes that he has had experiences where he is at unity and not resisting, and his consciousness expands.
+  - Rupesh describes that he has had experiences where he is at unity and not resisting, and his consciousness expands.
 - **[62:35-63:35] Keeping the Nice, Not Wanting More**

   - Dhammarato says the goal is to watch the states and experience them, but not want them, as this leads to dissatisfaction.
   - He says the point is to sit in the satisfaction without wanting it to be better.
 - **[63:35-64:31] Summary and Key Takeaways**

-  - He summarizes the conversation as having provided ways to add to Rufus' practice, including learning to be a "winner," remembering, gladdening the mind, and controlling the breath.
+  - He summarizes the conversation as having provided ways to add to Rupesh' practice, including learning to be a "winner," remembering, gladdening the mind, and controlling the breath.
     - He says a key element is to breathe deeply so that the body is oxygenated and tingles.
 - **[64:31-67:14] Question About Deep Samadhi**

-  - Rufus tells a story about sages who enter deep *samadhi* and leave their body.
+  - Rupesh tells a story about sages who enter deep *samadhi* and leave their body.
-  - Rufus says he once meditated for three and a half days and felt as if he was rejecting his body, and as if something was leaving it.
+  - Rupesh says he once meditated for three and a half days and felt as if he was rejecting his body, and as if something was leaving it.
   - He states that afterwards his body felt tight.
   - Dhammarato suggests working with relaxation so that tightness does not build up.
   - He says the tightness is already there and that students will tense up if not mindful to stay relaxed.